sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ##### Cloud Providers

-Machines on Cloud Providers have additional constraints.
+Machines on Cloud Providers have additional constraints for use with firecracker.

 - **AWS:** machine type must be a [metal instance (`.metal`)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)